-CDBG-MIT Program Guidelines Farm and Energy Resilience Program July 30, 2024 (V.1) Page 23 / 51 from receiving federal funds for any part of a project where the Applicant has received financial assistance from any other program, from private insurance, charitable assistance, or any other source.
-As such, PRDOH must consider aid received by Program Applicants from any other Federal, state, local, or other source, and determine if any assistance is duplicative.
+The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), as amended, 42 U.S.C. § 5121 et seq., prohibits any person, business concern, or other entity from receiving Federal funds for any part of such loss for which they have received financial assistance under any other program, from private insurance, charitable assistance, or any other source.
+As such, PRDOH must consider disaster recovery aid received by Program applicants from any other federal, state, local, or other source, and determine if any assistance is duplicative.
 Any assistance determined to be duplicative must be deducted from the Program's calculation of the Applicant's total need prior to awarding assistance.